 The Mouse Resource Facility (MRF) was added to the GEMF in 1999 as a means to supply the need for mouse reagents.
-The MRF stocks numerous mouse reagents.
-The MRF provides genomic DNA, has a set of northern blots for screening, and can supply hormones for superovulation for distribution to MD Anderson investigators.
-Additionally, the MRF maintains a small colony of Cre and lacZ transgenic mice essential for the generation of conditional deletions in mice.
-These reagents are generally provided free, or for a small fee to cover maintenance costs.
+The MRF stocks numerous mouse reagents, including genomic DNA, plasmids used for DNA constructs and hormones for superovulation for distribution to MD Anderson investigators.
+Additionally, the MRF maintains a small colony of Cre and lacZ transgenic mice and other reporter mice.
+These reagents are provided for a small fee to cover maintenance costs.

 The MRF stocks a variety of plasmids commonly used in the construction of DNA for the manipulation of the mouse genome.
 These include plasmids containing the neomycin gene that confers G418 resistance, Cre-loxP containing plasmids, plasmids containing the FRT sites used by FLP recombinase, LacZ containing plasmids and various other useful plasmids.

 The following plasmids may be obtained by the investigator for use in generating targeting constructs.
 Five-microliter (5-µl) aliquots of the plasmid of choice will be supplied to the investigator for bacterial transformation.
 As these are plasmids that were donated to the GEMF, the investigator should verify them by restriction digest and/or sequencing.

 Contains the neomycin resistance gene expressed from the PGK promoter with the bovine growth hormone poly A site and flanked by lox P sites for easy removal.
 The vector used is pBluescript II KS (-).
 Directionality is from the T3 to T7 promoter (A).